Company Logo - Home Link

 The other two main reasons are you would like to visit Sachsenhausen Concentration Camp or to visit Potsdam, both of which are located in Zone C.

-BERLIN TRANSPORT TICKETS AND FARES
+BERLIN TRANSPORT PASSES AND TOURIST OPTIONS

 First things first, if you are planning to use Berlin's mass transit at least 3 times in one day, you will probably be better served to have a pass.